 Learn about SOCR, find details about the SOCR projects, team, publications, licenses and organization, and discover the broad spectrum of SOCR materials.

 The Statistics Online Computational Resource (SOCR) aims to design, validate and freely disseminate knowledge.
-Specifically, SOCR provides portable online aids for probability and statistics education, technology based instruction and statistical computing.
+Specifically, SOCR provides portable online aids for probability and statistics education, technology based instruction, statistical computing, and predictive big data analytics.
 SOCR tools and resources include a repository of interactive applets, computational webapps and graphing tools, instructional and course materials.

 The core SOCR educational and computational components include: Distributions (interactive graphs and calculators), Experiments (virtual computer-generated analogs of popular games and processes), Analyses (collection of common web-accessible tools for statistical data analysis), Games (interfaces and simulations to real-life processes), Modeler (tools for distribution, polynomial and spectral model-fitting and simulation), Graphs, Plots and Charts (comprehensive web-based tools for exploratory data analysis), Additional Tools (other statistical tools and resources), SOCR Wiki (collaborative Wiki resource), Educational Materials and Hands-on Activities (varieties of SOCR educational materials), SOCR Statistical Consulting and Statistical Computing Libraries.